vuejs/vue2-ssr-docs/en/css.md

 ## Importing Styles from Dependencies

-A few things to take note when importing CSS from an NPM dependency:
+A few things to take note when importing CSS from an npm dependency:

 1. It should not be externalized in the server build.